msholappa/MH-PWP/sportbet-app/README.md

   User selects the action, and gives possible data required by the schema of the resource.

   User actions are asked as long as the user interrupts the client software (with CTRL+C).

+  Configuration required:

+  1. SERVER_NAME: update this constant to reflect your actual installation URL
+  2. SPORTBET_API_KEY_VALUE: update this key if API-server admin changes the key

 5. HELP AND DOCUMENTATION